I'm on Fire

-"I'm on Fire" is a song written and performed by American rock performer Bruce Springsteen.
+"I'm on Fire" is a song written and performed by the American musician Bruce Springsteen.
 Released in 1985, it was the fourth single from his album Born in the U.S.A.

 History

-"I'm on Fire" was first recorded in January 1982 during the first wave of Born in the U.S.A. sessions, but the album version and the single was cut on May 11, 1982, at The Power Station.
+"I'm on Fire" was first recorded in January 1982 during the first wave of Born in the U.S.A. sessions, but the album version and the single were cut on May 11, 1982, at The Power Station.
 This took place in impromptu fashion when Springsteen started making up a slow tune on guitar for some lyrics he had, some of which had been written for "Spanish Eyes", which would later surface on The Promise, and drummer Max Weinberg and keyboardist Roy Bittan, hearing it for the first time, created an accompaniment on the spot.
 The result was a moody number that merges a soft rockabilly beat, lyrics built around sexual tension, and synthesizers into an effective whole; it was one of the first uses of that instrument in Springsteen's music.

 Cash Box said that the song is "at once a quiet and tense tune of pent up desire."